Takata Expected To File For Bankruptcy, Transfer Operations To New Firm

 “We cannot accept a process without high transparency — we have a responsibility to explain (any settlement) to our shareholders,” an unnamed executive from a Japanese automaker told Nikkei.

-The bankruptcy proceedings reportedly won’t force manufacturers to front anymore of the costs, leaving Takata responsible for all of its debts.
+The bankruptcy proceedings reportedly won’t force manufacturers to front anymore of the costs, leaving Takata responsible liabilities it would be required to pay down with proceeds from its sale.

 Thumbnail photo via Daimler